Shodryabot/shodrya/README.md

 > Built to assist several servers and users in their respective problems.

  Shodrya is an open-source robot programmed in JavaScript with [Discord.js](http://discord.js.org) by [mumuzaum](http://github.com/mumuzaum) & [Eleven](https://github.com/fagnersales)
+ - Help us by starring the repository! 🌟